 The Foundation maintains a \$150 million uncommitted line of credit (the Line) to provide short-term working capital needs of the Foundation.
-At December 31, 2022, the credit line carries interest rate options of either Prime or Secured Overnight Financing Rate (SOFR), as defined within the Line's Master Note.
-At December 31, 2021, the foundation's line of credit was based on interest rate options of either Prime, LIBOR plus 0.4%, or a Bank Offered Rate.
-There were no outstanding principal balances at December 31, 2022 and 2021.
+At December 31, 2023 and 2022, the credit line carries interest rate options of either Prime or Secured Overnight Financing Rate (SOFR), as defined within the Line's Master Note.
+There were no outstanding principal balances at December 31, 2023 and 2022.